AkshayKothule/React/readme.md

 Props In React :
 -the props are a type of object where the value of attributes of a tag is stored.
 The word “props” implies “properties”.
- -props, or properties, are objects that pass data from one component to anothe 1)Props are used to pass data between components in a ReactJS application.
+-props, or properties, are objects that pass data from one component to another 1)Props are used to pass data between components in a ReactJS application.

 2) Props are passed in a unidirectional flow from parent to child component.